Majors confronting short time period before opening day

 “We have a bunch of guys that are much further along than I anticipated,” Counsell said.
 “So, I’m not as concerned about that as I would have originally thought when we departed in mid-March.
 They’ve all been throwing on a regular schedule.
 They’ve all been throwing to hitters.
 Now, the challenge when we ramp up intensity, what does recovery look like?
 That’s probably the thing I’ll think about the most.”

 While spring training was suspended March 12, players haven’t exactly been sitting around this whole time.
 McCann worked out in former Cubs utilityman Ben Zobrist’s barn in Tennessee.
-White Sox ace Lucas Giolito said he has been facing hitters from the area around his home in Northern California, everyone from high school prospects to minor leaguers.
+White Sox ace Lucas Giolito said he has been facing hitters in Northern California, everyone from high school prospects to minor leaguers.

 “On a pretty much weekly basis, I’m getting a couple bullpens in, a live bullpen facing hitters out here in Sacramento,” he said.
 “And I’m right now at like a up-and-down three times kind of shape I guess you could say, where I’m simulating three innings, even extending the innings out sometimes just to get the pitch count up.”